Appendix to the assessing fitness to drive guide for medical professionals.

 Stress myocardial perfusion scan or stress echocardiography

-- no more than 10% of the myocardium is affected by reversible ischaemic change on myocardial perfusion imaging
+- no more than 10% of the left ventricular myocardium is affected by reversible ischaemic change on myocardial perfusion imaging

 - no more than one segment is affected by reversible ischaemic change on stress echocardiography